apache/incubator-retired-s4/README.md

 Directory structure
 -------------------

+* If you checked out from the git repository:

+	- root directory contains build and utility scripts, as well as informative files
+	- config/ directory contains configuration files for source code formatting
+	- lib/ directory contains libraries for building the project and validating source headers
+	- subprojects/ directory contains the plaftorm subprojects: base, comm, core, tools, as well as example (example is not fully ported to 0.5.0+)
+	- test-apps/ directory contains some examples (some of them very trivial are used in regression tests)
+	- website/ directory contains the source of the website, including documentation

 * If you have a source package:

 	- root directory contains build and utility scripts, as well as informative files
-	- config/ directory contains configuration files for source code formatting
 	- doc/ directory contains the javadoc
-	- gradle/ directory contains libraries used by the gradle build tool
-	- lib/ directory contains some other gradle libraries
 	- subproject/ directory contains the plaftorm subprojects: base, comm, core, tools, as well as example (example is not fully ported to 0.5.0)
 	- test-apps/ directory contains some examples (some of them very trivial are used